DICT-FOOVC2-Cebu/Security-System/README.md

 ** GETTING STARTED
 	Requirements available:
-		Monitor
-		Keyboard
-		Mouse
+		-Monitor
+		-Keyboard
+		-Mouse
-		Rasberry Pi 3 Model B
+		-Rasberry Pi 3 Model B
-		32gb SD card
+		-32gb SD card
-		Connectors (HDMI or VGA as needed)
+		-Connectors (HDMI or VGA as needed)
-		Power supply with output 5v 2A
+		-Power supply with output 5v 2A
-//Insert the sd card on the raspberry pi  and setup the connections as if treating the pi like a computer with monitor, keyboard and mouse.
+1. Insert the sd card on the raspberry pi  and setup the connections as if treating the pi like a computer with monitor, keyboard and 	mouse.

-//Connect to the internet through WI-FI.
+2.Connect to the internet through WI-FI.

-//Now let's setup the rasberry pi environment:
+3.Now let's setup the rasberry pi environment:
 	- for the keyboard goto applications menu > preferences > raspberry pi configuration > localization > set keyboard then set the layout to US
 	- under interfaces enable the following: Camera, SSH, VNC, SERIAL PORT, SERIAL CONSOLE
 	- you can change the resolution under "system" tab and set resolution.

-//In the Raspberry pi command prompt,
+4. In the Raspberry pi command prompt,
-	type: `sudo apt-get upgrade && sudo apt-get update` if a question appears that is answerable by yes or no, answer: y and enter
-// to check the network connection details e.g. IP address of your rasp pi or the default gateway
+	type: `sudo apt-get upgrade && sudo apt-get update` if a question appears that is answerable by yes or no, answer: y and enter -to check the network connection details e.g. IP address of your rasp pi or the default gateway
 	type: `ifconfig`
-// to check for your default gateway
+-to check for your default gateway
 	type: `netstat -nr`
+-to provide static IP address to your rasppi
-// type `sudo nano /etc/network/interfaces`
+	type `sudo nano /etc/network/interfaces`
 		`sudo nano /etc/dhcpcd.conf` then press enter
 			when you are in the /etc/dhcpcd.conf environment, type `interface wlan0`
 		`static ip_address=192.168.0.144/24`
 		`static router=192.168.0.1/24`
 		`static domain_name_servers=192.168.0.1 8.8.8.8`
-	(to provide static IP address to your rasppi) to exit, press `ctrl+X`
+	to exit, press `ctrl+X`
-//type `sudo reboot` then after
+-type `sudo reboot` then after
-//check for network connection, goto CLI type
+-check for network connection, goto CLI type
 	`ping 8.8.8.8`
-//to change the password of your pi
+-to change the password of your pi
 	type: `passwd` and enter (you can set then whatever you want) (change current password)
 	raspberry (current)
 	usccaraga (new password)

-# Step 3: Access Raspberry UI from VNC Viewer---------------------
+# Step 3: Access Raspberry UI from VNC Viewer

----Virtual Network Computing (VNC) is a graphical desktop sharing system that uses the Remote Frame Buffer protocol to remotely control another computer.
+--Virtual Network Computing (VNC) is a graphical desktop sharing system that uses the Remote Frame Buffer protocol to remotely control another computer.
-*be sure that the raspberry pi and the computer you're using must be connected to the same network.
+--be sure that the raspberry pi and the computer you're using must be connected to the same network.
 	1. On your laptop feel free to downlod the vnc viewer to this site: https://www.realvnc.com/en/connect/download/viewer/
 	2. Run and open the application.
 	3. Enter the static ip adddress in the search bar and enter.